Making It in NASCAR as a Woman Doesn’t Mean the Struggle Is Over | Wealthsimple

 I still remember my parents sitting me down and having the financial conversation with me that year.
 They said they'd continue to support my racing, but that if I really wanted to stick with it, I was going to have to find some way to help pay for it.
 That meant chasing sponsors.

-A year later, I was 14 and I became the first female to win a Skip Barber series in the 31-year history of the organization.
+A year later, I was 14 and I became the first female to win a Skip Barber series in the 31-year history of the organisation.

 There are plusses and minuses to being a woman in a sport dominated – really dominated – by men.
 Specifically white men.
 On one hand, I wouldn’t be doing the thing you’re reading right now if I was a guy.
 People are interested in me, and that’s an advantage.
 Now, when I race, I’m often racing 16, 17, 18 year old boys.
 And I'm a 25-year-old woman — they just don't quite know what to do around me.
 So that can kind of give me the upper hand.
 But it has its disadvantages, too, its extra little challenges.